DorkOS

 Agent-to-Agent Messaging

 Once agents are registered and access is configured, they communicate through Relay subjects.
-The Claude Code adapter handles the dispatching: when a message arrives on a relay.agent.* subject, the adapter creates or resumes a Claude session in the target agent's working directory and passes the message as a prompt.
+When a message arrives on a relay.agent.* subject, the Claude Code adapter creates or resumes a Claude session in the target agent's working directory and passes the message as a prompt.

 Direct Messaging

-An agent sends a message to another agent by publishing to its Relay subject.
-This happens automatically through the MCP tool server that DorkOS injects into every Claude session:
+An agent sends a message to another by publishing to its Relay subject — available through the MCP tool server injected into every Claude session:

-Agent "api" wants to notify "web" about an API change:
+Agent "api" notifies "web" about an API change:

 > Use relay_send to tell the frontend agent about the new /users endpoint.